 How Can My Puppy Avoid Growth Plate Injuries?

 Your puppy needs the right amount and type of exercise for their age.
-Accidents may still happen but ensuring enough stress, without too much, will give your puppy the best opportunity of developing a strong skeleton.
+Accidents may still happen but ensuring enough stress, without overdoing it, will give your puppy the best opportunity of developing a strong skeleton.

 Puppy Exercise Chart